Shoilee/dh_entity_linking_v2/workflow/dataConversion/conversion_specification.md

 ```

 #### Remarks
-> RoleTypes = 1, 2, 5 are connected with objects
+> - RoleTypes = 1, 2, 5 are connected with objects
+> - RoleTypeID = 4 is not interesting
+>  - RoleTypeID 9(Gebeurtenis gerelateerd) and 11(Media Related/ Gerelateerde persoon/instelling) could be interesting

 | RoleTypeID | Roletype               | Translated          |                                                                                                                                                                                                                                                                                             |
 | ---------- | ---------------------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |